 - using names starting with a dot (.) which are always skipped.

-All files that are not ignored must be covered by at least one of the Manifests.
+The top-level Manifest is skipped implicitly and it is an error to list it in Manifest files.
+All remaining files that are not ignored must be covered by at least one of the Manifests.

 A single file may be matched by multiple identical or equivalent Manifest entries, if and only if the entries have the same semantics, specify the same size and the checksums common to both entries match.
 It is an error for a single file to be matched by multiple entries of different semantics, file size or checksum values.
 It is an error to specify another entry for a file that matches IGNORE, or that is located inside an ignored directory.